supabase-community/postgres_lsp/crates/pglt_test_macros/README.md

 - If you use a Rust-keyword as a file name, this'll result in invalid syntax for the generated tests.
 - All files of the glob-pattern must (currently) be `.sql` files.
+- The `.expected.sql` file-name will always be passed, even if the file doesn't exist.
 - The macro will wrap your tests in a `mod tests { .. }` module.
 If you need multiple generations, wrap them in modules like so: ```mod some_test { tests_macros::gen_tests! { .. } }`.

 ## How to run